Hertz order for Teslas ranks among biggest-ever EV purchases - KESQ

 AP Auto Writer

-DETROIT (AP) — Hertz announced Monday that it will buy 100,000 electric vehicles from Tesla, one of the largest purchases of battery-powered cars in history and the latest evidence of increasing commitments to EV technology.
-The purchase by one of the world’s leading rental car companies reflects its confidence that electric vehicles are gaining acceptance with environmentally minded consumers as an alternative to vehicles powered by petroleum-burning internal combustion engines.
+DETROIT (AP) — Hertz has announced that it will buy 100,000 electric vehicles from Tesla.
+It’s one of the largest purchases of battery-powered cars in history and the latest evidence of increasing commitments to EV technology.
+The purchase by one of the world’s leading rental car companies reflects its confidence that electric vehicles are gaining acceptance with environmentally minded consumer as an alternative to vehicles powered by petroleum-burning internal combustion engines.
 In an interview with The Associated Press, Mark Fields, Hertz’ interim CEO, said that Teslas are already arriving at the company’s sites and should be available for rental starting in November.